sparkdotfi/spark-docs-v2/docs/pages/archived/core-concepts/sparklend.md

 ## Risk Management

-SparkLend brings a greatly improved set risk parameters and new features to protect the protocol from insolvency.
+SparkLend brings a greatly improved set of risk parameters and new features to protect the protocol from insolvency.

 ### Supply and Borrow Caps

 Sky Governance can now configure Borrow and Supply Caps.

 * **Borrow Caps:** allow to modulate how much of each asset can be borrowed, which reduces insolvency risk.
-* **Supply Caps**: allow to limit how much of a certain asset is supplied to SparkLend.
+* **Supply Caps:** allow to limit how much of a certain asset is supplied to SparkLend.
 This helps reducing exposure to a certain asset and mitigate attacks like infinite minting or price oracle manipulation.

 ### Granular Borrowing Power Control